solidjs-community/solid-examples/examples/solid-contacts/README.md

 - RPC-like API endpoints using `$server` functions
 - Isomorphic data fetching using `routeData`
 - Page layouts using Nested Routes
-- Client-side data caching with invalidation
+- Simplified client-side data caching and invalidation
 - Data mutation using `createRouteAction`
 - Search/filtering using standard forms and `useSearchParams`
 - Delete multiple items in a list using form inputs and `createRouteAction`